rulewis/journey-optimizer.en/help/using/documentation-updates.md

 * In the journey list screen, the journey type filter has been added.
 [Read more](user-interface.md#section_lgm_hpz_pgb)
 * Updated the Journey limitations.
 [Read more](building-journeys/limitations.md)
 * The [!UICONTROL Throttling rate] parameter has been in the Read segment activity.
 [Read more](building-journeys/read-segment.md#configuring-segment-trigger-activity)
-* Updated Configure offers selection in decisions section.
+* Updated 'Configure offers selection in decisions' section.
 [Read more](offers/offer-activities/configure-offer-selection.md)